Rushden: Modern times

 In late 2010, Rushden began to undergo a regeneration project, with the aim to making the town centre a more spacious and attractive place to shop.
 Rushden Splash Pool on Station Road and the Pemberton Centre, slightly out of town were planned to move to a new site to make room for in the town centre from the move of Splash and a knock on move of Alfred Street School to the Site of the Pemberton Centre.
 Plans were drawn up for a move to Manor Park, an open space out of town to the south side of Rushden.
 This however was put on hold in 2010 due widespread local opposition and the economic downturn.

 In early 2011, improvements to the High Street began with regeneration on the ‘southern gateway’ and a creation of a 'town square' in the middle of the High Street.

 Also a greenway cycle and foot path was created joining existing footpaths with a new one along the old railway line through the town.
-This linked Ferrers School to Rushden town centre and then out of Rushden to Crown Park, a small out of town retail/business park with a DIY store and Waitrose Supermarket.
+This linked Ferrers School to Rushden town centre and then out of Rushden to Crown Park retail park.

 Retail

-Rushden has many supermarkets and convenience stores.
-Once Rushden was home to one of the five Safeway megastores in the country until they were bought by Wm Morrison; the store was then bought by Waitrose and turned into one of its five Food and Home stores which included a selection of home products from John Lewis.
-In 2006, Asda announced they would build a new £40 million superstore near the town centre.
-The store opened in the autumn of 2006 and is now one of the biggest supermarkets in the town.
-In May 2007 Budgens announced it would be closing its store in the town because of the loss of trade to the new Asda store.
-The former Budgens site is now a Wilko store.
-Asda added a new petrol filling station with a kiosk shop to the site in the autumn of 2016.